aliveaydin/mhfz-documentcore-service/docs/service-design.md

 - **Current Session Info:** `/currentuser`
 - **Favicon:** `/favicon.ico`

-The service uses a **MongoDB** database for data storage, with the database name set to `mhfz-documentcore-service`.
+The service uses a **PostgreSQL** database for data storage, with the database name set to `mhfz-documentcore-service`.

-Data deletion is managed using a **soft delete** strategy.
-Instead of removing records from the database, they are flagged as inactive by setting the `isActive` field to `false`.

 This service is accessible via the following environment-specific URLs: